stupux/angularjs-frontend-seo-nodejs-grunt-awscodebuild/README.md

-Welcome to the AWS CodeStar sample web application
+Welcome to Exosphere
 ==================================================

+## Build & development

+Run `grunt` for building and `grunt serve` for preview.

+## Testing

+Running `grunt test` will run the unit tests with karma.

 This sample code helps get you started with a simple Node.js web application deployed by AWS Elastic Beanstalk.